kushalkolar/MESmerize/source/user_guides/flowchart/nodes.rst

 	Terminal                        Description
 	====================            =================
 	Linkage                         Linkage matrix, output from :ref:`node_Linkage` node.
-	Data                            Input Transmission, usually the same input Transmission for the :ref:`node_Linkage` IncM *(optional)*	           Inconsistency matrix, output from :ref:`node_Inconsistent` Monocrit *(optinal)*	           Output from :ref:`node_MaxIncStat` or :ref:`node_MaxInconsistent` Out                             Transmission with clustering data that can be visualized using the :ref:`node_Heatmap`
+	Data                            Input Transmission, usually the same input Transmission used for the :ref:`node_Linkage` node.
+	IncM *(optional)*	           Inconsistency matrix, output from :ref:`node_Inconsistent` Monocrit *(optinal)*	           Output from :ref:`node_MaxIncStat` or :ref:`node_MaxInconsistent` Out                             Transmission with clustering data that can be visualized using the :ref:`node_Heatmap`